CD yield, tax & inflation

 CD Calculator FAQ

-What is the difference between APY and APR in a CD?
+What is the difference between APY and APR on a CD?

-What is an early withdrawal penalty and how is it calculated?
+What is an early withdrawal penalty and how is it calculated here?

-Is it better to open a CD or a high-yield savings account right now?
+Is a CD better than a high-yield savings account?

 Sources & citations